 - Type of Car They Drive

-Let’s take a closer look at how to access this information and which audiences you should analyze using Audience Insights.
+Let’s take a closer look at how to access this information and which audiences you should analyze using Audience Insights is a tool that helps you learn more about an audience compared to the general Facebook population..
 Along the way I’ll provide examples of what I’m seeing…

 How to Access Audience Insights

 From Ads Manager, click the “Tools” drop-down at the top and select “Audience Insights.”

 Facebook will now prompt you to choose an audience to start.

 These are just shortcuts to help guide you, but they really aren’t necessary.
 You can use them if you want, but you can also just close out that pop-over menu.